About Catholic Relief Services

 Catholic Relief Services carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
 Our Catholic identify is at the heart of our mission and operations.
 We welcome as part of our staff and as partner’s people of all faiths and secular traditions who share our values and commitment to serving those in need.
 Since 2000 CRS Zambia has been implementing a number of programmes to support vulnerable communities in Zambian.
 Recent programming areas include: nutrition, agriculture, food security, HIV/AIDS, WASH, financial inclusion, and early child development.

-CRS is looking for applicants to fill in the position of Senior Project Officer – MEAL under the SSM UNICEF supported project to be based in Chipata.
+CRS is looking for applicants to fill in the position of Master Trainers for the Care Group Model under the SSM UNICEF supported project to be based in Lusaka.

 Typical Background, Experience & Requirements:

 These are rooted in the mission, values, and guiding principles of CRS and used by each staff member to fulfil his or her responsibilities and achieve the desired results:

 Method of Application